joyrex2001/kubedock/README.md

 ## Quick start

-Running this locally with a testcontainers enabled unit-test requires to run kubedock (`kubedock server`).
+Running this locally with a testcontainers enabled unit-test requires to run kubedock with port-forwarding enabled (`kubedock server --port-forward`).
 After that start the unit tests in another terminal with the below environment variables set, for example:

 ```bash
 export TESTCONTAINERS_RYUK_DISABLED=true